TETMET/creo-rs/README.md

 This project aims to provide a safe and ergonomic Rust interface to the Creo Parametric Toolkit.

+⚠️ This project is in an early stage and the API is not yet stable. ⚠️

 ## Prerequisites

 - Creo Parametric 10 with Toolkit installed